squirrels-analytics/squirrels-analytics.github.io/docs/references/python/parameters/MultiSelectParameter.md

 **Optional Keyword Arguments:**

+- **description**: A string for text that describes the parameter
-- **show_select_all**:A boolean for whether this parameter should have a checkbox/button to automatically select all options.
+- **show_select_all**: A boolean for whether this parameter should have a checkbox/button to automatically select all options.
 Default is true
 - **is_dropdown**: A boolean for whether this parameter should show as a dropdown (true) or listbox (false).
 Default is true
 - **order_matters**: A boolean for whether the ordering of the selection matters.
 Default is false
 - **none_is_all**: A boolean for whether applying no selection is equivalent to selecting all.
 Default is true
-- **is_hidden**: A boolean for whether the parameter is hidden in the response of the Parameters API.
-Default is False
 - **user_attribute**: An optional string for the user attribute that may cascade the options for this parameter.
 If None, then the authorized user has no effect on the selectable parameter options.
 Default is None
 - **parent_name**: An optional string for the name of the parameter (or "parent parameter") that may cascade the options for this parameter.
 If None, then other parameters have no effect on the selectable parameter options for this parameter.
 Default is None